ancientyolklore/ancientyolklore.github.io/_posts/2025-06-20-roadmap-sneak-peek.md

 2. **Theme enhancements** to add a dark mode toggle and richer typography.
 3. **Contributor guides** covering pull request workflows and review expectations.

-If you have ideas or want to help, open an issue on the repository—collaboration is encouraged!
+If you have ideas or want to help, open an issue on the repositoryï¿½collaboration is encouraged!